ProfNascimento/GLM/README.md

 # GLM
-This is a test!
-w
-w
-w2
+This is a practical exercises aims to develop basic concepts from the Linear models and Generalized Linear Models.